dimaio77/corrade/README.md

 # Using the Corrade Docker container

-**Please note:** This repository is a mirror my repo at https://bitbucket.org/carissima/corrade.

 I created this for myself, and I soon realised that other people would be interested in using it for themselves.
 I hope to make that a little easier by writing this.

 Please note that these instructions only apply to running Corrade using the [carissima/corrade](https://hub.docker.com/r/carissima/corrade) Docker container.
 If you want to run Corrade directly on your host machine, then these instructions are not for you.